vasilenka/madams/README.md

 ```

 ### Get single user data
-To get single user data, send `GET` request to `/users/:id` with `id` is the requested user id as request parameter.
+To get single user data, send `GET` request to `/users/:userId` with `userId` is the requested user id as request parameter.
 ```
-GET /users/:id
+GET /users/:userId
 ```
 This request will response with an object consist of a single user data.
 ```